 A typical day on placement: Paramedic Science

-I wake up at 4:30 am, make some breakfast and put my food for the day in my bag then set off.
-I aim to set off at about 05:00 am.
+I wake up at 04:30, make some breakfast and put my food for the day in my bag then set off.
+I aim to set off at about 05:00.
 About 30 to 45 minutes later, I arrive at the station.
 The first thing I do is make a pot of coffee, sort out my bags and equipment then go to the ambulance.
 I then check the ambulance to make sure everything is working mechanically and make sure that we have all the equipment we need.
-Usually my crew have arrived by now, taken out the medication and helped load equipment onto the ambulance.
-We aim to be ready to start by 06:10 am.
+Usually, my crew have arrived by now, taken out the medication and helped load equipment onto the ambulance.
+We aim to be ready to start by 06:10.

 We normally get the first job once we become available.
 The jobs that we usually receive range from chest pains to minor injuries, to falls and social emergencies.
 When people say that the ambulance goes to everything and anything, it’s an understatement.
 You meet hundreds of different people with different ways of life, different views on the world and interesting life stories.
 Some people are having a minor emergency, where things work slower and more calmly and some are having a major emergency, where quick decisions make all the difference to someone’s outcome.
 Some patients you can leave at home with advice or you may refer some to their GP.
 Each job is different and can have wildly different outcomes.